inderjot/gengo_api_docs/content/v2/job.md

 Gets a specific revision for a job.

 __Summary__
-: Retrieves the feedback you have submitted for a particular job.
+: Gets the feedback left for the translator for this job.

 __URL__
 : http://api.gengo.com/v2/translate/job/{id}/feedback